LuisOsta/simple-microservice/README.md

 # Simple Microservices
 This simple project is an example of a microservice architecture.
-With the API gateway handling the authentication and routing, and the underlying services handling their respective business logic.
+With the API gateway handling the authentication and routing, and the underlying service handling the respective business logic.

 **Important Note**: In this example the same database cluster is utilized for all services.
 This is not a good practice, but is done for simplicity.